Here are some NEET Exam tips & tricks that will help you to score more:-

 4. Topics of Plant and Animal kingdom have a lot of portion to memorize.
 You can prepare these topics by making a comparative table for the sub-topics and studying it together.

 5. Plant physiology is also equally important and easy to score.

 1. Try to learn the formulas and derivations, so that you can solve problems in one go.

-2. A smart, thorough approach towards Physics section can significantly boost your rank.
+2. A smart, thorough approach towards the Physics section can significantly boost your rank.

-1. If you are well versed with all the type of questions and have practiced last 10-year exam papers, then you can confidently attempt all 45 questions.
+1. If you are well versed with all the types of questions and have practiced last 10-year exam papers, then you can confidently attempt all 45 questions.